Shaniroy-7323/First-GitHub-Repo/README.md

 # First-GitHub-Repo
-This is my first day on Github
+This is my first day on Github.
+Author - Shani Roy